bnoordhuis/node-iconv/README.md

 You must accumulate the small buffers into a single large buffer before performing the conversion.
 If you don't, you will get unexpected results with multi-byte and stateful character sets like UTF-8 and ISO-2022-JP.

+[node-buffertools](http://github.com/bnoordhuis/node-buffertools) lets you concatenate buffers painlessly.
+See the description of `buffertools.concat()` for details.

 ### EINVAL

 EINVAL is raised when the input ends in a partial character sequence.
 This is a feature,